lealobanov/Year1-COMP1101-Programming-OpenProcessing/documentation.md

 The following documentation outlines the refactoring of a sample OpenProcessing sketch into class form, as well as its example implementation in index.js and accompanying, interactive HTML webpage.

 ### art_refactor.js
-First,this code defines the class SmokeBrush.
+First, this code defines the class SmokeBrush.

     class SmokeBrush {

 The SmokeBrush constructor accepts 5 parameters, *colour*, *segLength*, *curvature*, *x*, and *y*.
-Default values.
-Private variables/methods as will be accepted into function methods and otherwise untouched for customization purposes.
+The paramters are intinialized with default values; these values are those that draw the default SmokeBrush curve used in the original OpenProcessing sketch. curvature, x, and y are denoted as private properties, as they are utilized in the class' methods but are otherwise left untouched for customization purposes.

     constructor(colour ='FFFFFF', segLength=5, curvature=60, x=[20],y=[20]) {
          this.colour = colour;